jisc-services/Public-Documentation/PublicationsRouter/api/v4/OutgoingNotification.md

-        "n_fund_id": <Integer: Difference (+/-) in number of Funder IDs between current and maximum number found in previous notifications e.g. 0>, "n_grant": <Integer: Difference (+/-) in number of Grant numbers between current and maximum number found in previous notifications e.g. 0>, "n_lic": <Integer: Difference (+/-) in number of Licences numbers between current and maximum number found in previous notifications e.g. 0>, }
+        "n_fund_id": <Integer: Difference (+/-) in number of Funder IDs between current and maximum number found in previous notifications e.g. 0>, "n_grant": <Integer: Difference (+/-) in number of Grant numbers between current and maximum number found in previous notifications e.g. 0>, "n_lic": <Integer: Difference (+/-) in number of Licences numbers between current and maximum number found in previous notifications e.g. 0>, "n_struct_aff": <Integer: Difference (+/-) in number of authors with at least one structured affiliation between current and maximum number found in previous notifications e.g. 1>, "n_aff_ids": <Integer: Difference (+/-) in number of authors with structured affiliations containing any Org Ids between current and maximum number found in previous notifications e.g. 1>
+        }
     ],
     "metadata": {